Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Ethics Statement

 \section{Ethics Statement}

-The participation in the annotation was completely voluntary and anonymous.
+Participation was compensated adequately in accordance with applicable Greek legislation.
 All proverbs used in this study were collected from publicly available sources and existing corpora.
 No private or sensitive data was used.
 We acknowledge that annotators’ interpretations of sentiment in proverbs may reflect cultural or regional biases.
-This research is intended for academic purposes and cultural understanding, therefore, we acknowledge that automated sentiment predictions should be used carefully and with respect to the local (proverbial communities) and definitely not in order to stereotype one community as positive and another as negative.
+This research is intended for academic purposes and cultural understanding, therefore, we acknowledge that automated sentiment and emotion predictions should be used carefully and with respect to the local (proverbial communities) and definitely not in order to stereotype one community as positive and another as negative.